 Output: A VCF file (Variant Call Format) listing all detected variants with position, reference/alternate bases, quality score, genotype, and read depth.

 Initial variant calls contain false positives.
-Filtering removes these based on:
+Filtering removes artifacts based on:

-Result: A high-confidence variant call set—thousands to millions of variants depending on WGS versus WES.
+Result: A high-confidence variant set thousands to millions of variants depending on WGS versus WES.

 Annotation tools (VEP, ANNOVAR, SnpEff) add biological context: